Rab-Duck/Mutter-Launcher.NET/USAGE_en.md

 ## Install and requirements

-Download and unzip a zip file under "dist" folder.
+Download and unzip a MutterLauncherNet_x_x_x.zip file from [release page](https://github.com/Rab-Duck/Mutter-Launcher.NET/releases).
 Set files to any folder.

 It require .NET Framework 4.5(over 4.5.2 is better).